 If you are not eligible for Chapter 7, filing for Chapter 13 is an option.
 Under Chapter 13 bankruptcy, you can consolidate payments to repay some or all of your debt affordably over a three- to five-year period.
 This plan is best for those who don’t qualify for Chapter 7, who want to keep an asset that they are behind on or have equity in an asset that they want to protect.
 Harassing calls and letters from creditors stop, and once you successfully complete the payment plan, qualifying debts covered by the plan are discharged.

 Be aware that exemption laws do not protect all property, a bankruptcy filing does not discharge all types of debts, and there are different classes of creditors that may be able to seize your property.
 The attorneys at Fesenmyer Cousino Weinzimmer understand each of these distinctions and can provide the best legal advice to protect your assets and provide financial freedom.

 Since the initial consultation is free, it pays to make an appointment with an experienced bankruptcy attorney to determine what options are best for you.

-attorney fees vary, based on factors such as how complicated your case is and which chapter you are filing under.
-Attorneys typically charge more to handle Chapter 13 cases, which are more complex than Chapter 7.
+Attorney fees vary, based on factors such as how complicated your case is and which chapter you are filing under.
+Bankruptcy attorneys typically charge more to handle Chapter 13 cases, which are more complex than Chapter 7.
 Attorneys also charge more if there are special issues that require spending more time to resolve.
 Many bankruptcy lawyers in Columbus offer free consultations, and they should explain how they charge and give you an advance estimate of what your fees should be.

 Our compassionate attorneys know what you are going through and have helped many people in similar situations.
 A bankruptcy attorney in our Columbus, Ohio office will provide a free consultation to evaluate your individual situation and make sure you avoid costly problems before, during, and after your bankruptcy procedure.